1918 Great Lakes Navy Bluejackets football team: Schedule

-Season summary
+Game summaries

 Radio School

 The team beat the Radio School 26–0.

 Iowa

 On September 28, 1918, Iowa was beaten 10–0, before a crowd of 4,000 in Iowa City.
 Walter Eckersall in the Chicago Tribune called it "one of the best early games seen in the west in the last decade."

 Illinois

 Great Lakes beat Illinois 7–0.
 Great Lakes scored a touchdown in the first quarter, and both teams were held scoreless thereafter.
 Paddy Driscoll returned the kickoff at the start of the second half for 65 yards.

 Northwestern

 On October 26, 1918, Northwestern was fought to a scoreless tie before a crowd of 15,000.
 The game was played in mud that was ankle deep.

 Notre Dame

 First-year head coach Knute Rockne and Notre Dame also fought to a tie, in front of the largest crowd ever assembled at Cartier Field.

 Rutgers

 On November 16, 1918, Driscoll scored six touchdowns, including an 80-yard run, and kicked five extra points in the Naval Station's 54–14 victory over a Rutgers team starring Paul Robeson.
 Rutgers had a strong season up to that point.
 Walter Camp called it "the most startling reversal of form that has been seen on any foot ball field."